 Enterprise-Wide Initiatives

 The Office of Rural Health (ORH) implements programs that deliver increased care and support to rural Veterans nationwide in a more uniform manner.
-ORH’s programs are in two categories: Rural Promising Practices and Enterprise-Wide Initiatives (EWI).
+ORH’s programs are in two categories: Rural Promising Practices and Enterprise-Wide Initiatives (EWIs).
 EWIs expand national U.S. Department of Veterans Affairs' (VA) program offices’ health care efforts to sites that serve rural Veterans.
 Initial funding support is available by ORH to support implementation in VA facilities across the country.
+EWI programs include:

 The ORH Center for the Evaluation of Enterprise-Wide Initiatives systematically reviews EWIs to improve evaluation and comprehensively analyze impact while contributing to the field of implementation science.